Welcome to the Enzymedica FAQs page. Here you will find a wealth of information about enzymes, their purposes and uses.

 Are these products safe for everyone?

-Approximately 80% of the enzyme supplements sold in health food stores today are plant-based.
+Approximately 80% of the enzyme supplements sold in health food stores today are vegetarian.
 The other 20% is made up of glandular/animal-based (such as pancreatin, trypsin and chymotrypsin), and plant (bromelain and papain).
 It is important to understand that the assays used to measure activities of each of these ingredients are different.
-Do not try to compare the active units (the measurement used to determine how much protein, fat or carbohydrates an enzyme can break down in a matter of minutes) of a plant or glandular enzyme with a plant based enzyme.
+Do not try to compare the active units (the measurement used to determine how much protein, fat or carbohydrates an enzyme can break down in a matter of minutes) of a plant or glandular enzyme with a vegetarian enzyme.
 Specific assays are designed to test for different sources of enzymes.

 What should I look for when reading labels?